agility/agility-cli/README.md

 ## Getting Started

 ### Prerequisites
-1. Login to agility instance using command ```execute agility login```.
+1. Login to agility instance using command ```agility login```.
 2. Once authenticated use the following steps to perform operations on your instance.
 3. Should have an instance pulled first to push to a target instance.

 ### Steps
-1. To pull an instance use the command ```execute pull --guid="<<Provide Guid of your Instance>>" --locale="<<Provide the locale of the Instance>>" --channel="<<Provide the channel to be pulled>>"``` to pull an instance.
+1. To pull an instance use the command ```agility pull --guid="<<Provide Guid of your Instance>>" --locale="<<Provide the locale of the Instance>>" --channel="<<Provide the channel to be pulled>>"``` to pull an instance.
-2. To push an instance use the command ```execute push --guid="<<Provide the target Instance guid>> --locale="<<Provide the locale of the Instance>>"```
+2. To push an instance use the command ```agility push --guid="<<Provide the target Instance guid>> --locale="<<Provide the locale of the Instance>>"```
 3. For instance cloning, this command is a mix of push and pull.
-Use the command ```execute clone --sourceGuid="<<Provide Guid of your source Instance>>" --targetGuid="<<Provide the target Instance guid>>" --locale="<<Provide the locale of the Instance>>" --channel="<<Provide the channel to be cloned>>"``` to perform cloning between instances.
+Use the command ```agility clone --sourceGuid="<<Provide Guid of your source Instance>>" --targetGuid="<<Provide the target Instance guid>>" --locale="<<Provide the locale of the Instance>>" --channel="<<Provide the channel to be cloned>>"``` to perform cloning between instances.
+4. To access the error logs, navigate to .agility-files/logs/instancelog.txt

 ## Folder Structure
 1. If a pull or clone instance is initiated, a local folder .agility-files is created.
 2. Assets are saved inside the assets folder which consists of a json folder which has the metadata of the assets downloaded.
-The folder structure is .agility-files\assets\json for metadata.
+The folder structure is .agility-files/assets/json for metadata.
 Rest assets are present inside the assets folder.
-3. Galleries are saved inside the .agility-files\assets\galleries in a json format which is the metadata of the galleries of your source instance.
+3. Galleries are saved inside the .agility-files/assets/galleries in a json format which is the metadata of the galleries of your source instance.
-4. Containers metadata is present inside .agility-files\containers folder.
+4. Containers metadata is present inside .agility-files/containers folder.
-5. For example, if the locale is en-us, then the Pages and Content metadata is present inside the folder .agility-files\en-us\item for Content and  .agility-files\en-us\pages.
+5. For example, if the locale is en-us, then the Pages and Content metadata is present inside the folder .agility-files/en-us/item for Content and  .agility-files/en-us/pages.
 These are the base folders to create Content and Pages to perform CLI push/clone.
 There are other folders created i.e. list, nestedsitemap, page, sitemap, state and urlredirections, which are not used by the CLI but are part of pull operation.
-6. Models metadata is present inside .agility-files\models folder.
+6. Models metadata is present inside .agility-files/models folder.
-7. Templates metadata is present inside .agility-files\templates folder.
+7. Templates metadata is present inside .agility-files/templates folder.

 ## How It Works